Fermat-ORG/fermat-framework/README.md

 #### Developers

-If you are a developer and want to contribute from a bug-fix up to building a whole financial APP on top of Fermat, please read the [contributing-guide](https://github.com/bitDubai/fermat/blob/master/CONTRIBUTING.md), then learn how to pull the repo and hack on Fermat.
+If you are a developer and want to contribute from a bug-fix up to building a whole financial APP on top of Fermat, please read the [Contributing Guide](https://github.com/bitDubai/fermat/blob/master/CONTRIBUTING.md), then learn how to pull the repo and hack on Fermat.
 Then say hi at our [IRC DEV Channel](http://irc.lc/freenode/fermat-dev/) or you can also find us on [Facebook](https://www.facebook.com/FermatOrg/).

 #### Others

 You don't need to be a developer to participate on the project.
-There are many ways to do it and we explain each one of them at the [participating-guide](https://github.com/bitDubai/participate-now).
+There are many ways to do it and we explain each one of them at the [How to Prticipate Guide](https://github.com/bitDubai/participate-now).

 ![alt text](https://github.com/bitDubai/fermat-graphic-design/blob/master/3D%20Design/FermatBitcoinCoinModel/FinalRenders/Bitcoin.jpg "Fermat Coin")